bowen0701/bowen0701.github.io/_posts/2016-09-14-rstudio-error.md

 date: 2016-09-14
 ---

-My R version is 3.2.1, on Macbook Air, but I cannot load some useful packages (including forecast, TSA and mgcv packages) on RStudio; attached is the error message:
+My R version is 3.2.1, on Macbook Air, but I cannot load some useful packages (including `forecast`, `TSA` and `mgcv` packages) on RStudio; attached is the error message:

 > Error : .onAttach failed in attachNamespace() for 'forecast', details: call: formatDL(nm, txt, indent = max(nchar(nm, "w")) + 3) error: incorrect values of 'indent' and 'width'